Incident IQ

 Context is crucial when developing an FMP.
 Consider how improvements to certain buildings complement the larger initiatives and goals that your district is setting for the future.

-For example, if your district has planned an initiative to improve accessibility across school campuses for disabled or special education students, making structural additions or changes to your district facilities can help achieve that goal.
+For example, if your district has planned an initiative to improve accessibility across school campuses for students who are disabled or students receiving specialized instruction, making structural additions or changes to your district facilities can help achieve that goal.
 On the other hand, if the district is focused on career readiness and expanding learning programs, improvements to technical education buildings might take priority.

 Once you’ve aligned your facilities master plan with your district’s strategic plan, you can outline which projects need to be prioritized for the upcoming year.
 These might include: